A HISTORY OF FEATHERSTONE

 JULY The clerk reported on damage to the roof of Lister Baths.
 The boy had been caught and it was agreed to prosecute.
 Cr Evans said over the years hundreds of pounds of damage had been done by similar actions.

-Householders would be able to retain, free of cost, brick and concrete air raid shelters providing they conformed to existing by-laws.
+Householders would be able to retain, free of cost, brick and concrete

 AUGUST Mr S Billson, the baths superintendent for 36 years was due to retire in September.
 The council appointed Mr F Scott of Barking, Essex, to replace him, and his wife would be matron, a post held by Mr Billson's wife until she died in 1935, and then by his daughter.
 The salary was £225 plus a £40 bonus.